menuclose

 Hong Kong (SFC Authorised) info No No

-Japan (SFC Authorised) info Yes No
+Japan (FSA Authorised) info Yes No

 Singapore (MAS Authorised) info Yes No